Artistic Leadership

 Eliza Rubenstein, Artistic Director

 Eliza is a former animal-shelter supervisor and the co-author of a book about dog adoption; she even presented a seminar called “Sit, Stay, Sing!: What Choral Conductors Can Learn from Dog Trainers” at the 2006 ACDA western-division convention.
-Her family includes her partner, Julie; a yellow Labrador and retired service dog, Dayton; and a grey cat, Wilbur.
-When not making music, Eliza is passionate about photography, grammar, the St. Louis Cardinals, and the St. Louis Blues.
+She is an avid dog sports competitor.
+Her family includes her partner, Julie, and four dogs.
+When not making music, Eliza is passionate about photography, grammar, vegan food, the St. Louis Cardinals, and the St. Louis Blues.

 Sarah Hughes, Assistant Director